• Focus

 Download ROI Model Instructions (PDF)

-NCII GPRS 2: Guided Pathways Demystified II (Fall 2017)
+Guided Pathways Demystified II (Fall 2017)

 Feedback from the field after Guided Pathways Demystified I was released was that it helped colleges start and/or evolve conversations about the guided pathways movement on their campuses.
 Since the publication of GPDM1, feedback from the field has shifted to a host of new questions about guided pathways that are more focused on implementation.
-This is a great sign for the guided pathways movement, and in this paper, Rob Johnstone & Kelley Karandjeff explore these ten more implementation-focused questions about guided pathways.
+This is a great sign for the guided pathways movement, and in this paper, Rob Johnstone and Kelley Karandjeff explore these 10 more implementation-focused questions about guided pathways.

-NCII GPRS 1: Guided Pathways Demystified I (Fall 2015)
+Guided Pathways Demystified I (Fall 2015)

 College leaders and practitioners know the completion agenda is here to stay.
 Perhaps the most promising movement explored in the past five years to achieve our completion goals centers on providing students “guided pathways” to success.
 This paper explores 10 of the most commonly asked questions about guided pathways collected by Rob Johnstone and his colleagues across the country over the past five years.
 The paper shares Rob’s thinking about why these important questions may actually lead us to focus on guided pathways more, not less.